Parents express anger, joy over move that gives MOE kindergarten kids 'unexpected advantage'

 Phase 2A2 is third out of a seven-tier priority framework in the Primary 1 registration exercise.
 The phase was previously reserved for children whose parents or siblings have studied in the school, and whose parents are staff members of the school.

-Housewife Felicia Lee - who volunteers at West Spring Primary School in Bukit Panjang - is among the parents unhappy with the change in the registration framework.
+Housewife Felicia Tee - who volunteers at West Spring Primary School in Bukit Panjang - is among the parents unhappy with the change in the registration framework.

 Earlier this year, she had opted, after much thought, not to enrol her 5-year-old son in an MOE kindergarten co-located with West Spring Primary.
 While it was relatively near to her home at just three bus stops away, she decided to place her son in a kindergarten located under her block instead, as that option provided greater convenience.